-In May 2024, Takeda has reached an agreement-in-principle to resolve the matter on a class basis for an amount that is immaterial.
-The final settlement, once consummated, will be subject to court approval.
+In June 2024, Takeda has reached an agreement-in-principle to resolve the matter on a class basis for an amount that is immaterial.
+The settlement received final approval from the court in November 2024.
 The settlement has no material impact on Takeda's consolidated statements of profit or loss.